Jaykul/DevOps2023-Practices/ReadMe.md

 <br />
 Now, our goal is to design the command to make these scenarios that you come up with easier.
 <br />
-It's a good practice to start by writing down concrete examples of your answers to these questions, in pseudo code.
+The best practice is to start by writing down concrete examples of your answers to these questions, in pseudo code.
 It will help you get a feel for how you expect the command to work.
 When you do that, write them like this ...

 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" -->